meshery/meshery/docs/pages/project/contributing/meshery-server.md

 # A schema can refer to other schema/sub-schema, and the golang code might have already been generated, so to ensure code is not repeated but uses the already exisitng package, define the pacakge name and location.
 # For eg: For most of the commonly used data-types (uuid, email, URL) the schema is defined in the `core.yml` file (inside schemas repo) and the corresponding golang code is already generated in the `meshery/schemas/models/core` package.
 Hence at the time of generation, in order to prevent code duplication, we need to map the schema to the already generated package. "./common/core.yml" it informs the tool to replace any usages with the existing golang package, also adding necessary imports in the code to be generated.

-__NOTE__: Import mappings cannot be used for references within the same file, for eg: "#/components/schemas/dummy-schema": "github.com/../../dummay-schema", such mappings are not handled by the tool.
+_NOTE: Import mappings cannot be used for references within the same file, for eg: "#/components/schemas/dummy-schema": "github.com/../../dummay-schema", such mappings are not handled by the tool._

 import-mapping:
   "./core.yml": ""